Rhesmika/tudu-api/README.md

 + Board - Delete Team
 + Board - Edit Board

-To simplify the project, the teams were removed from the project and are considered to be a development oppertunity in the future.
+To simplify the project, the teams were removed from the project and are considered to be a development opportunity in the future.

 ### Models
 In planning for the api, the models were mapped externally.
 [Datafields.pdf](https://github.com/Rhesmika/tudu-api/files/12709630/Datafields.pdf)

-The Task and Board are link via a foreign key.
+The Task and Board are linked via a Foreign Key.
 The development process of the models caused issues in the API.
-Testing occured throughout development,  and adding / removing Foreign keys meant the API database required to be reset.
+Testing occured throughout development,  and adding / removing Foreign Keys meant the API database required to be reset.
 The Task model was constructed so that many tasks can be assigned to one board.
-This model collects all the information about a task including the title, desctiption, due date,, priority, status.
-The user can also include an attachment to their task which is stored in cloudinary.
+This model collects all the information about a task including the title, description, due date, priority, and status.
+The user can also include an attachment to their task which is stored in Cloudinary.
-The Board model was constructued so that many boards can be owned by a user.
+The Board model was constructed so that many boards can be owned by a user.
 Tasks are assigned to a board which can be individually named for a better user experience.
 Profiles are automatically created upon user creation and have the ability to update the profile image automatically assigned.
 Teams was withdrawn from the project but has developmental oppertunities in the future.
 This model would allow for board and task collaboration and even task assignment

 ### CRUD
 In planning for the API, the CRUD methods were mapped externally.
-(Teams were removed from the pdf) [crud tables.pdf](https://github.com/Rhesmika/tudu-api/files/12709647/crud.tables.pdf) The CRUD abilities of the API means that the user will be able to view, edit and delete all their boards, all their tasks and edit their profiles.
+(Teams were removed from the pdf) [crud tables.pdf](https://github.com/Rhesmika/tudu-api/files/12709647/crud.tables.pdf) The CRUD abilities of the API means that the user will be able to view, edit and delete all their boards and tasks, and edit their profiles.

 #### List Views
 The API displays lists of all the models inputs and offers filtering.